 - Use environmental information systems to support planning and management

-- Foreign Fieldtrip and Fieldwork Required Learning Objectives
+- Foreign Fieldtrip and Fieldwork Required Upon completion, the participant should be able to:

 - The international fieldtrip is an exposure tour to interesting sites in Europe and is aimed to become familiar with environment-related organisations and companies in Western Europe.